Position trading is the longest term trading and can have trades that last for several months to several years!

 For an idea of how much money you should have in your trading account, check out our money management lesson.

-Position trading also requires thick skin because it is almost guaranteed that your trades will go against you at one point or another.
+Forex position trading also requires thick skin because it is almost guaranteed that your trades will go against you at one point or another.

 These won’t just be little retracements either.